 Morgan's Rock Ecolodge

-This luxurious lodge is located on a 4,000 acre expanse of Nicaraguan jungle, with nearly half of the property being a government-designated reserve; Morgan’s Rock is immersed in nature.
+This luxurious lodge is located on a 4,000-acre expanse of the Nicaraguan jungle, with nearly half of the property being a government-designated reserve - Morgan’s Rock is immersed in nature.
 There are fifteen exquisite thatched-roof bungalows nestled in the lush jungle, with stunning ocean views and a private mile-long sandy beach to sink your toes into.

 The three-sided, casual yet luxurious and sustainably constructed, bungalows can accommodate up to five people; with a spacious master bedroom, a balcony with a suspended queen size bed and a terrace to enjoy your morning coffee or perhaps a glass of wine at sunset.
 Each bungalow is perched on a cliff overlooking the private beach and cove.
 Imagine relaxing on a queen size suspended day bed surrounded by an abundance of nature, perhaps spotting a howler monkey or a lazy sloth, reminding you that you have entered another world, to switch gears and just relax.

 The dining experience at the hacienda is truly delightful, whether you choose to enjoy a lovely meal in the beautiful restaurant overlooking the ocean (sunsets are complimentary) or perhaps a hearty breakfast of handmade tortillas down at the farmhouse, Morgan’s Rock will not disappoint as sixty percent of the food products are sourced from the large working farm on the premises, organic meat, fruits, vegetables and shrimp from a sustainable farm, create the perfect chefs palette.
 Diners will enjoy a variety of special Nicaraguan and international dishes.